AdesisNetlife/authrc/README.md

 - IDEA
 - SEED

-All the above ciphers algorithms are suppored by [OpenSSL](http://www.openssl.org)
+All the above ciphers algorithms are well suppored by [OpenSSL](http://www.openssl.org)

 ##### Encryption format

-All the password encrypted values must me post-encoded as `hexadecimal` based string
+All the password encrypted values must me post-encoded as `hexadecimal` value string

 ##### Block cipher operation mode